How To Do Decline Dumbbell Bench Press With Perfect Technique

 • Always use the longest range of motion possible and control the dumbbells throughout the set.

-• Keep your shoulder blades pinched together to ensure the shoulders remain in a safe position.
+• Keep your shoulder blades pinched together to ensure the shoulders remain safe.

 • Make sure that the weights don’t collide with each other at the top of each rep. If they do, you may lose stability within the shoulder and injure yourself.

-• Ultimately, your results will depend on your ability to adequately recover from your workouts.
-It is recommended that you allow at least 36 to 48 hours of rest before training the same muscle groups again, in order to allow for sufficient recovery.
+• Ultimately, your results will depend on your ability to recover from your workouts adequately.
+You should allow at least 36 to 48 hours of rest before training the same muscle groups again to allow for sufficient recovery.

-• Ensure you maintain some tension in your abs and don’t allow your lower back to excessive arch.
+• Ensure you maintain some tension in your abs, and don’t allow your lower back to have an excessive arch.

 • It is also important that you focus on your breathing pattern.
 Proper inhaling and exhaling improves blood circulation and muscle recovery.
 So, make sure you breathe out when you push the weights up and breathe in when you bring them down to your chest.